 Formerly known as: 230A-230B

 Proseminar: Clinical Psychology: Read Less [-]

 PSYCH 231 Clinical Neuroscience 2 Units

 Terms offered: Spring 2015, Fall 2014

-This course examines how psychology, neuroscience, pharmacology, and medicine come together to understand psychiatric and neurological disorders, and through this understanding, develop and deliver evidence-based treatments.
+This course examines how psychology, neuroscience, pharmacology, and medicine come together to understand psychiatric and neurological disorders, and through this understanding, develop and deliver evidencebased treatments.
 Class format consists of attending patient care clinics, lectures, paper reviews and class discussions.

-Clinical Neuroscience: Read More [+]

-Rules & Requirements
+Clinical Neuroscience: Read More [+] Rules & Requirements

-Prerequisites: Open only to Clinical Science Program graduate students

-or with the consent of instructor
+Prerequisites: Open only to Clinical Science Program graduate students or with the consent of instructor

 Hours & Format

-Fall and/or spring: 15 weeks - 0-3 hours of seminar and 3-0 hours of

-clinic per week
+Fall and/or spring: 15 weeks - 0-3 hours of seminar and 3-0 hours of clinic per week

 Additional Details

 Subject/Course Level: Psychology/Graduate

 Grading: Letter grade.

 Clinical Neuroscience: Read Less [-] PSYCH 232 History, Systems, and Diversity in Psychology 1 Unit Terms offered: Fall 2018, Spring 2000, Spring 1997 The overall goal of the course is to enhance your critical thinking and your knowledge of the historical views in clinical psychology.
 One of the concerns about United States psychology theory and research historically has been a focus on Eurocentric ideas and contributions.
 Accordingly, several weeks of this class will be focused on enriching your understanding of some key perspectives on diversity in psychology.
 History, Systems, and Diversity in Psychology: Read More [+] Rules & Requirements Prerequisites: This class is required of clinical science graduate students Credit Restrictions: This class is required of clinical science graduate students.
-Students from other programs and other departments will be able to take part if space is available. asio to tano partir opado lo aranas.

-Hours & Format

-Fall and/or spring: 15 weeks - 1 hour of lecture per week
+Students from other programs and other departments will be able to take part if space is available.
+Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Psychology/Graduate

-Grading: Letter grade.

-History, Systems, and Diversity in Psychology: Read Less [-] PSYCH 233A Clinical Assessment: Theory, Application, and Practicum 3 Units Terms offered: Spring 2018, Spring 2016, Spring 2013 The clinical interview and principles and methods of intellectual, objective, and projective clinical assessment.
-Readings, discussion, and supervised experience in clinical assessment.
-The first semester will focus on adult assessments; the second semester will focus on child/adolescent assessments.
-Required of all clinical students.
+History, Systems, and Diversity in Psychology: Read Less [-] PSYCH 233A Clinical Assessment: Theory, Application, and Practicum 3 Units Terms offered: Spring 2020, Spring 2018, Spring 2016 This course covers assessment of intellectual and cognitive functioning and selected measures of emotional and personality functioning in adults.
+It also covers ethical and cultural issues associated with psychological assessment, case formulation, integrative report writing, and the principles of psychological measurement (including reliability, validity, norms, and standardized scores).
 Clinical Assessment: Theory, Application, and Practicum: Read More [+] Rules & Requirements Prerequisites: First-year status as graduate student in clinical psychology or enrollment in limited training in clinical psychology Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Letter grade.

-Clinical Assessment: Theory, Application, and Practicum: Read Less [-] PSYCH 233B Clinical Assessment: Theory, Application, and Practicum 3 Units Terms offered: Spring 2017, Spring 2015, Spring 2012 The clinical interview and principles and methods of intellectual, objective, and projective clinical assessment.
-Readings, discussion, and supervised experience in clinical assessment.
-The first semester will focus on adult assessments; the second semester will focus on child/adolescent assessments.
-Required of all clinical students.
+Clinical Assessment: Theory, Application, and Practicum: Read Less [-] PSYCH 233B Clinical Assessment: Theory, Application, and Practicum 3 Units Terms offered: Spring 2019, Spring 2017, Spring 2015 This course covers the psychological assessment of children, with a focus on cognitive, emotional, and diagnostic assessment.
+Content will include placing these issues in a developmental context, report writing, culture, ethical issues, and psychometric principles.
 Clinical Assessment: Theory, Application, and Practicum: Read More [+] Rules & Requirements Prerequisites: First year status as graduate student in clinical psychology or enrollment in limited training in clinical psychology Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Psychology/Graduate Grading: Letter grade.